dynverse/dynbenchmark_results/02-metrics/03-aggregation/README.md

 When combining different datasets, it is important that the biases in the datasets does not influence the overall score.
-In our study, we define three such biases, but there are potentially many more:
+In our study, we define three such biases, although there are potentially many more:

-  - **Hard versus easy datasets**: Some datasets are more difficult than others, because they contain a more complex topology, or contain more noise.
-A small increase in performance on such a dataset should be given equal weight as a large increase in performance on easier datasets.
+  - **Difficulty of the datasets**: Some datasets are more difficult than others.
+This can have various reasons, such as the complexity of the topology, the amount of biological and technical noise, or the dimensions of the data.
+WhatA small increase in performance on such a dataset should be given equal weight as a large increase in performance on easier datasets.
   - **Dataset sources**: It is much easier to generate synthetic datasets than real datasets, and this bias is reflected in our set of datasets.
 However, given their higher biological relevance, real